dssg/triage/CONTRIBUTING.md

 ### 4. Repeat with all known affected pieces of code

 Some changes only affect one class or function, and that's great!
-However, sometimes I know up-front that you need to change more than one file.
+However, sometimes I know up-front that I need to change more than one file.
 For instance, if I add a required argument to the constructor of the LabelGenerator class, it will need to be added to anything that instantiates a LabelGenerator, such as the Experiment.
 The Experiment tests should actually fail at this point, so I can fix that code and run the Experiment test to make sure it works.

 ### 5. Run the whole suite

 There may be side effects of code changes that I don't know about at first.
 The test suite takes a while to run, so I don't want to run it after every code change I make, but it is a good idea to run it as a sanity check when I'm done with my changes and am ready to pull request.

 Code Style
 ----------